 Non-Academic Requirements (Key Capabilities)

 All applicants must provide a mandatory written statement in support of your non-academic capabilities, demonstrating you hold the key attributes and motivations to become an effective teacher, as outlined by AITSL (Australian Institute for Teaching and School Leadership).
 You may consider the prompts mentioned below in each question to frame your response.
 For your application to be considered, you must write 200-500 words for each of the questions below:

-(In your response describe how these leadership, community and/or learning & development activities demonstrate your conscientiousness and coping strategies when you are faced with challenges.)
+- Describe one or two leadership, community and/or learning and development activities that you have engage in.
+(In your response, describe how these leadership, community and/or learning and development activities demonstrate your conscientiousness and coping strategies when you are faced with challenges.)